How To Prevent Sudden Infant Death Syndrome or SIDS

 When you have a baby, you will find yourself in endless conversations talking about your baby’s sleep.
 Now everyone has an opinion when it comes to doing things the ‘right’ way.
-You will hear from mums that co-sleep, ones that are totally against this ‘unsafe’ practice and others who have their little one in a seperate room trying to implement a ‘routine’ from an early stage.
+But one thing you can be sure of, is that babies will sleep A LOT in the early months.

 What is Sudden Infant Death Syndrome (SIDS)?